|

 Product Details

-The complete Elementary Greek Year One course includes one textbook, one workbook, one audio companion, and
+The complete Elementary Greek Year One course includes one textbook, one workbook, one teacher key, one test booklet, one audio companion, and

 one set of flashcards.
 Have more than one student?
 A whole family can share the

-texbook, and you just need to buy an additional workbook (at $12.95) for each
+texbook, and you just need to buy an additional workbook for each

 additional student in the same household.